 Bivy Sack Cons

 - Condensation- This is the biggest drawback to bivy sacks.
 You will experience condensation in pretty much all bivies.
 Particularly in warm weather.
 How bad it gets depends on a number of factors including the material your bivy is made of, the weather conditions, the temperature, and your sleep habits.
 Moisture from the environment and your breath builds up inside and condenses on the inside of the bivy.
 This happens because the waterproof breathable materials that bivy sacks are made of don’t breathe as well as the mesh that most tents are made of.
 Because your sleeping bag touches the inside of the bivy, it tends to get wet.
 In the worst conditions, you could wake up in a soggy sleeping bag.
-This can be dangerous because down bags lose their warmth when wet.
+This can be dangerous because down sleeping bags lose their warmth when wet.
 If you’re unable to dry your bivy and sleeping bag before the next night, you could be in trouble.
 To reduce condensation, you want to have as much airflow as possible in the bivy.
 Tie a guy line from the top of your bivy to a tree or trekking pole to help hold the bivy open.
 Leave the hood unzipped so moisture can vent.
 Breathe fresh air through the mesh and not into your bivy.

 - There is no space inside the bivy to do anything- You can’t change your clothes, organize gear, look at your map, or do anything other than just lay there.
 Some larger bivies may be roomy enough to read a book in.
 If you get stuck in the rain for a few days, just laying there gets old pretty fast.